Louisville 71, Fairfield 57

-Chris Jones scored a game-high 15, Wayne Blackshear had 11 points and All-American guard Russ Smith added 10 points and six rebounds for Louisville (5-0).
+Chris Jones scored a game-high 15 points, Wayne Blackshear had 11 points and All-American guard Russ Smith added 10 points and seven rebounds for Louisville (5-0).
 The Cardinals will face North Carolina, a 82-72 winner over Richmond, in Sunday’s final.

-Maurice Barrow scored 14 points and Marcus Gilbert added 11 points for Fairfield (1-4).
-The Stags made it competitive for most of the game despite committing 19 turnovers and getting outrebounded 48-34.
+Maurice Barrow scored 14 points off the bench and Marcus Gilbert added 11 points for Fairfield (1-4).
+The Stags made it competitive for most of the game despite committing 19 turnovers and getting outrebounded 47-33.

 Louisville started slowly, scoring just one basket in the first seven minutes while falling behind 6-2.
 The Cardinals missed eight of their first nine field goals while also turning the ball over four times.

-Note: (Updated: CORRECTED: Harrell’s boards in lede / Smith’s boards in 2nd graph / both teams’ rebounds in 3rd graph / Jones’ steals in 3rd gamenote)